isfar12/dsa/structures/string-processing.md

 ## 3.1 Delation

 Let's start with some string processing algorithms.
 The first string processing algorithm is deletion.
-I'm not actually writin codes for finding the index and deleting the character at that index with user functions.
+I'm not actually writing codes for finding the index and deleting the character at that index with user functions.
 I'm just using the built-in functions of the string class.
 Feel free to write your own functions.

 ```cpp
 #include<iostream>